Master's Degree in Music

 Graduate Music History - 2 approved courses, 500 level or higher (6 credits)

-All M.M. students must take a one-hour comprehensive oral examination, conducted by three faculty members, usually in April of the last year of study.
+For students who entered the program before Fall 2021: M.M. students must take a one-hour comprehensive oral examination (see Study Guide), conducted by three faculty members, usually in April of the last year of study.
 Group meetings and consultation with the major professor are offered to help students prepare for the exam.

 Click for information on Diagnostic Exams in Music Theory & Music History.